barsoom/content_translator/README.md

 ### More

+- [ ] See if %{placeholder} validations could be turned off for content translations (apparently you can skip those in the WTI UI)
 - [ ] Restart the redis process if it fails?
 Add to supervisor somehow?
 - [ ] Reset redis after each redis test instead of in ContentTranslator at boot
 - [ ] Error reporting that is grouped correctly in honeybadger